 Surf’n’Turf takes in our barbeque and our cooked fish.
 It brings the food quality up to +12.
 We already know that cooked fish is +8, and our barbecue is also +8.
 Surf’n’turg, with a total of 6,000 calories, is going to feed six duplicants.
 Or one duplicant for six days.
-Depending on how the duplicants decide how to feed themselves that particular, because a duplicant will only eat 1,000 calories per cycle.
-The rest of it they will drop on the floor.
+Depending on how the duplicants decide how to feed themselves that particular because a duplicant will only eat 1,000 calories per cycle.
+The rest of it will drop on the floor.
 Hopefully, in the mess hall, because that’s where they are eating it.
-But honestly, they’ll drop it wherever they feel like, and probably, the next duplicant will come along and eats it in the next meal cycle.
+But honestly, they’ll drop it wherever they feel like it, and probably, the next duplicant will come along and eats it in the next meal cycle.

-Spicy tofu, takes in tofu.
-Remember that to make tofu, you need a clean water source.
+Spicy tofu takes in tofu.
+Remember that to make tofu.
+You need a clean water source.
 The food quality from the tofu will jump from +2 to +5 by just adding one unit of pincha peppernut.
 It is a perfect recipe to make if you can get the ingredients.

 The last recipe is the frost burger, probably the hardest one to make.
 You need a frost bun, at 1,200 calories, which uses sleet wheat grain.
 We then need lettuce and barbecue.
 For this recipe, we bring in 5,600 calories to get to 6,000 calories and give us a food quality of +6.
 It is the highest quality food your duplicants will get.
-On top of that, this is the only food that has the soul food bonus.
+On top of that, this is the only food with the soul food bonus.

 Soul food bonus

-The frost burger, the spicy tofu, and the pepper bread has a morale of 16.
+The frost burger, the spicy tofu, and the pepper bread have a morale of 16.
 The surf’n’turf is one of the easier ones to make.
 You just need to domesticate some sort of animal and some fish.
 Run both the grill and the gas range in tandem, and you get surf’n’turf.
-You can opt-out of that soul food buff and debuff by just making spicy tofu or pepper bread.
-But then again +16 morale is an awful lot.
+You can opt-out of that soul food buff and debuff by making spicy tofu or pepper bread.
+But then again, +16 morale is an awful lot.
 Most of the time, the duplicates get their morale buffs from their rooms and the base décor.